-When test automation is set up properly and it guarantees the quality of the test work, it can be interesting.
-Provided the results are communicated well.
+When test automation is set up properly and it ensures the quality of test work, it can be interesting.
+Provided the results are properly communicated.
 But it has to fit.
-In Salves' Hix bot, the standard blocks are tested automatically, but there is always a delta because of hospital-specific issues for which we write client-specific tests.
+In Salves' Hix bot, standard blocks are tested automatically, but there is always a delta because of hospital-specific issues for which we write customer-specific tests.
 Human work remains necessary.
-Manual testing continues to exist.
-There are so many applications, links, specific configurations and small pieces of custom work.
-You cannot automate all that.
-That is why a tool like Testersuite is ideal.
+Manual testing remains.
+There are so many applications, links, specific configurations and little pieces of customization.
+You can't automate all that.
+That's when a tool like Testersuite is ideal.

 When you test the same thing every fortnight, it is up to the regression tester to determine whether this should be automated.
 But the assessment of the quality of the test work is up to the person who writes the script.
 That remains manual work.
 In any case, you first have to test manually before you can start regression testing.
 Otherwise, you have no regression test set.

-I recently asked if the use of the statuses per test case could be made mandatory.
-This way I can enforce that people first start reviewing before the status changes to ready to use.
-Of course I understand that Testersuite is committed to simplicity.
-We will see if it is picked up by the development team.
+I recently asked if the use of statuses by test case could be made mandatory.
+That way I can enforce that people review before the status changes to ready to use.
+Of course, I understand Testersuite 's insistence on simplicity.
+We'll see if it gets picked up by the development team.
 Overall, I am satisfied with Testersuite.